Code-Institute-Submissions/Daffie95-wikipies-MS3_MayResub/README.md

 > >

 ## 3. Planned Updates.
+> Create If statement on edit page to render if the allergens toggle was on or off before editing
 > Create function to display users recipes on profile page<br>
 > Revamp how recipes display on frontpage<br>
 > ~~Implement Search Function~~<br>